5 THINGS YOU SHOULD BE DOING IN YOUR PARTS ROOM

 Managing inventory levels can be a tightrope act.
 Buy too much of a part, and you have precious capital gathering dust on a shelf.
-Buy too little, and you’ll find your techs constantly sitting around waiting for needed parts to show up.
+Buy too little, and you’ll find your technicians constantly sitting around waiting for needed parts to show up.
 Many parts managers try to rely on their intuition alone, but your inventory tracking software should be working for you.
-Read on to find out how you can help you stock your parts like a pro.
+Here are five things you should be doing in your parts room to help:

 A working shop is full of moving parts and your day is busy enough as it is.
 Inventory management software can provide reports that tell you exactly what you want to know.
 The most important pieces of information for a given part are how much you typically have on hand and how much you’re sending out the door.
 Use a percentage instead of absolute numbers.
 Whether you’re talking about 10 catalytic converters or 1,000 gallons of fuel, if you’re blowing through 200% of it every month you’re one supply-chain hiccup away from trouble!